sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ### Second step: onboarding, and trial extend, terminate, convert

-1. 🟢 assigned CE sends welcome email offering to help with white glove setup (AE in cc)
+1. 🟢 assigned CE sends welcome email offering to help with white glove setup (AE in cc).
+Here's a few [default emails](https://docs.google.com/document/d/10i_5wptneHGXk9BySixT3BhDyGaWTRJGQZ-OoNByq04/edit) to build upon
    1. Tip: Google the prospect to see if they have any OSS code or interesting projects to mention in the first outreach email.
 2. 🟢 assigned CE leads white-glove onboarding email campaigns.
 Exact messaging are up to the CE (with support from AE) as long as it’s helpful to the prospect.
 This needs to be onboarding related, helpful tips, offers to help, and check-in about commercial next steps towards the end of the trial.
 3. 🟢 From there, the assigned CE is responsible for the instance: extending, terminating, or converting the trial.